Carlos-Rodero/calculate-irradiances-Hydrolight/README.md

 ## Instructions

-- Copy your Lroot file from Hydrolight inside the files/raw path
+- Copy your Lroot file from Hydrolight inside the files/raw folder
+- Results appear in files/csv folder